Maribel Arrieta: Early life

 Born in San Salvador, El Salvador to a high-class family of Spanish descent, Arrieta went to school at "La Asunción de Santa Ana" in Santa Ana, El Salvador; a Catholic, private school for the elite.
-She then went to Los Angeles, California at the age of 16 before returning to El Salvador.
+She then went to Los Angeles, California, at the age of 16 before returning to El Salvador.

 Arrieta is the second cousin of Roberto D'Aubuisson, founder of the right-wing party ARENA.

 Miss Universe 1955

 In the Miss Universe 1955 pageant, Arrieta became the first, and so far, the only, Salvadoran contestant to reach the top 5; finishing as first-runner up.

 After Miss Universe, Arrieta starred in a Mexican film called "Nos veremos en el cielo" ("We'll meet in heaven"), marking the first, and the last time she appeared in a movie.

 Later life

-Arrieta returned to El Salvador in 1956, where the President at the time, Óscar Osorio made her the Ambassador to Belgium.
+Arrieta returned to El Salvador in 1956, where the President at the time, Óscar Osorio made her the Consul-General to Belgium.

-While at Belgium, Arrieta met Baron Jacques Thuret (of Belgian/French nobility) and they were married in 1963, granting her the title "Baronesa de Thuret".
+While at Belgium, Arrieta met Baron Jacques Thuret (of Belgian/French nobility) and they were married in 1961, granting her the title "Baronesa de Thuret".
 The couple had 3 children; two boys (Henry Francois and Tanguy) and one girl (Ariane).
 Arrieta then began focusing on her artwork, which was showcased in various cities in Europe.

 Arrieta was one of the judges in Miss Universe 1975, when the organization was invited by the Salvadoran Government.

 In her last visit to her home country in 1985, Arrieta was awarded the "Orden Pro Merito Melitensi" from the Order of Malta in El Salvador for her contributions to the country.
-Arrieta died on August 31, 1989 from cancer.
+Arrieta died on August 31, 1989, from cancer.